Last updated on February 20th, 2025 at 11:44 am

 Perform tests to exclude any ligament damage or meniscus injury.

-Likewise, if someone is complaining of low back pain with pulling sensation on the right leg then there is no point going for knee test.
+Likewise, if someone is complaining of lower back pain with a pulling sensation on the right leg then there is no point in going for a knee test.

 So accordingly you have to plan your tests like straight leg raise (SLR) test, or lateral PA, Central PA test or sciatica stretch test.